-US reports rare case of woman-to-woman HIV transmission (Update)March 13th, 2014 in HIV & AIDS /
+US reports rare case of woman-to-woman HIV transmission (Update)March 13, 2014 in Medicine & Health / HIV & AIDS

 A rare case of suspected HIV transmission from one woman to another was reported Thursday by US health authorities.

 The 46-year-old woman "likely acquired" human immunodeficiency virus while in a monogamous relationship with an HIV-positive female partner in Texas, said the Centers for Disease Control and Prevention.

 The woman, whose name was not released, had engaged in heterosexual relationships in the past, but not in the 10 years prior to her HIV infection.